**Alt text:** A video camera records a person sitting in front of a microphone and a laptop in a colorful, dimly lit room.

 Video content production is expensive.

-These tools can streamline, enhance, or handle any part of the process entirely.
-We’re talking about tools that change how we create, edit, and distribute videos, making the process faster, more efficient, and more accessible than ever.
+These tools can improve, improve, or handle any part of the process entirely.
+We’re talking about tools that change how we create, edit, and distribute videos, making the process faster, more productivity-chiefly improved, and more accessible than ever.

 • AI video generation: With just a few clicks, you can create a dynamic video by popping in a text prompt or a couple of sentences.
 This “emerging technology” will get better and more accessible over the next few years.